spinnaker/spinnaker.github.io/guides/user/plugins/deploy-example.md

 1. Download  [`RandomWaitStageIndex.js`](https://github.com/spinnaker-plugin-examples/pf4jStagePlugin/releases/download/v1.0.16/RandomWaitStageIndex.js) and move the file to a publicly accessible location that supports CORs, such as an AWS S3 bucket.

-1. Create the `orca-local.yml` file (see above)
+1. Create the `orca-local.yml` file (see above).

-1. Configure the plugin repository and redeploy Spinnaker
+1. Configure the plugin repository and redeploy Spinnaker.

 	```shell
 	hal plugins repository add spinnaker-plugin-examples \